All Episodes

 And yet that's exactly what environmentalism does.

-I mean, they literally want to change the way we live, the light bulbs we use, how far we drive, what kind of cars we drive, how big a house we may have, what kind of transit we'll be forced to ride on in socialized transportation as opposed to free market transportation.
+I mean, they literally want to change the way we live, the light bulbs we use, how far we drive, what kind of cars we drive, how big a house we may have, what kind of transit we will be forced to ride on in socialized transportation as opposed to free market transportation.

 That's why it's a danger.